lvisintini/xwing-rulebook/outputs/urr-swx.md

 **Related Topics:** Attack, Auxiliary firing arc†, Range, Range combat bonus, Secondary weapons, Turret primary weapon†

+### Proton bomb token †

+When this bomb token detonates, deal 1 faceup Damage card to each ship at Range 1 of the token.
+Then discard this token.

+**Related Topics:** Bombs†

+### Proximity mine token †

+When this bomb token detonates, the ship that moved through or overlapped this token rolls 3 attack dice and suffers all damage ([Hit]) and critical damage ([Critical Hit]) rolled.
+Then discard this token.

+**Related Topics:** Bombs†

 ### Range

 Range is the distance between two ships as measured by the range ruler, which is divided into three range bands.
 To measure range between two ships, place the range ruler over the point of the first ship that is closest to the second ship, then point the other end of the ruler toward the point of the second ship’s base that is closest to the first base.
 The range is the band of the range ruler that falls over the closest point of the second ship.